EconomyLens.com

 Related

 “Consumers buy water that is sold as natural mineral water but it isn’t natural because it has been treated,” the association’s lawyer Alexis Macchetto told AFP.
-In early 2024, media reported that Nestle Waters — which also owns the Vittel and Contrex brands — had deployed banned processes to improve its quality, including ultraviolet treatment and activated carbon filters.
-Such treatment is contrary to French and European law which states that natural mineral water cannot undergo any processes that change its original state.
+In early 2024, media reported that Nestlé Waters, which also owns the Vittel and Contrex brands, had used banned processes to improve its quality, including ultraviolet treatment and activated carbon filters.
+Such treatment is contrary to French and European law that states natural mineral water cannot undergo any processes that change its original state.

 © 2024 AFP